 Tim Walker with models: 2018 Pirelli Calendar

-An enormous Dior retrospective will be the largest ever exploration of the house of Dior in the UK, and of a scale to trump the McQueen Savage Beauty show that wowed the world in 2015.
-This will be followed by the first ever Mary Quant retrospective – Brit-queen of the swinging sixties, and the inventor of the mini-skirt.
+Riding high on the rapturous reception of the current Christian Dior retrospective, the largest ever exploration of the house of Dior in the UK, and the retrospective of groundbreaking designer Mary Quant – Brit-queen of the swinging sixties, and the inventor of the mini-skirt.

-The exhibition will also explore and pay tribute to the work of his creative collaborators – from makeup artists and models to stylists and set designers.
+The Tim Walker exhibition will also explore and pay tribute to the work of his creative collaborators – from makeup artists and models to stylists and set designers.

 Tim Walker and Rhea Thierstein, Vanity Fair